DUNE/computing-training-basics-short/_episodes/06-intro-art-larsoft.md

 ~~~
 {: .language-bash}

 Putting it to use: A very common workflow in developing software is to look for an example of how to do something similar to what you want to do.
 Let's say you want to find some examples of how to use `FindManyP` -- it's an *art* method for retrieving associations between data products, and the art documentation isn't as good as the examples for learning how to use it.
 You can use a recursive grep through your checked-out version, or you can even look through the installed source in CVMFS.
-This example looks through the duneprototype product's source files for FindManyP:
+This example looks through the duneprototype product's source files for `FindManyP`:

 ```bash
  cd $DUNEPROTOTYPES_DIR/source/duneprototypes